Aveek-Saha/blog/content/post/checkpointing-keras-model.md

 drive.mount('/content/gdrive')
 {{< / highlight >}}

 When you run this, it generates a link, click on it.
 Select the google account whose drive you want to mount.
 Then it takes you to a new tab that says `Google Drive File Stream wants to access your Google Account`.
-On clicking `allow` it generates an authorization code that you have to paste in a text box that appears bellow the code you just ran.
+On clicking `allow` it generates an authorization code that you have to paste in a text box that appears below the code you just ran.
 Paste the code and hit `enter`.

 On refreshing your file browser, you should see a folder called `gdrive`, that's the mounted drive folder.